pablodelarco/AI-Cooking-Assistant/README.md

 - Python (Flask) for the backend server
 - OpenAI API for generating recipe suggestions

-## Setup and Installation

-(Include steps for setup and any installation requirements.)

 ## Usage

 1. Navigate to the website.